 - Enterprise applications including “AD Lightweight Directory Services, Google Workspace, and Salesforce.”

-Benefits of synchronization feature:
+Benefits of Synchronization Feature

 - Granular configuration: A password synchronization option related to specific applications is also available for users of particular domains, OU, and groups.